ethereum/devp2p/enr.md

 # Ethereum Node Records

-This specification defines Ethereum Node Records, an open format for p2p connectivity information.
+This specification defines Ethereum Node Records (ENR), an open format for p2p connectivity information.
 A node record usually contains the network endpoints of a node, i.e. the node's IP addresses and ports.
 It also holds information about the node's purpose on the network so others can decide whether to connect to the node.

+Ethereum Node Records were originally proposed in [EIP-778].

 ## Record Structure